WilliamY97/LearningJournal/uWaterloo/ECE254 - Operating Systems and Systems Programming/Lecture 19 - Memory.md

 the memory contents of the next process to run.

 BUT this kind of swapping is, to say the least, incredibly expensive – imagine swapping out several gigabytes of memory on every process switch – but the problem is avoided because only one process is ever in memory at a time.

+- No protection for the operating system.
+The operating system is typically placed in either low memory (start of address) or high memory (from the end of addresses), or in some cases, a bit of both.
+An errant memory access might result in overwriting a part of the
+OS in memory, which can not only lead to crashes, but could also result in corrupting important files on disk.